 Guarantees and indemnities are both long established legal concepts.
 There are important distinctions between them.

-A guarantee is usually a simple promise to pay if someone else fails in any of a range of obligations.
+In other words, a guarantee is usually a simple promise to pay if someone else fails in any of a range of obligations.
 An indemnity may be subject to all sorts of conditions.

 Section 4 of the venerable Statute of Frauds Act 1677 requires guarantees to be in writing if they are to be enforceable.
 There is no such requirement in the case of an indemnity, although of course written agreement is always best as a matter of practice and for proof.

 An indemnity is most likely to be required as part of a business deal.
 The critical factor here is the relative strength of the negotiating hand of the parties.
 The requirement for an indemnity may be perfectly reasonable.
-For example, many terms and conditions documents for Internet use provide for the user to indemnify the site owner.
+For example, many website terms and conditions documents provide for the user to indemnify the site owner.
 That is reasonable.
 If I allow you to use my website and you post a libellous comment, the person libelled might sue me.
 That would be unfair.
-So I make sure you indemnify me against not only what I might have to pay him, but all my legal costs too.
+So I make sure you indemnify me against not only what I might have to pay them, but all my legal costs too.

 Most indemnities cover situations like the example above, where one party is simply making sure that he does not have to pay for some failing or stupidity of the other.